Toggle Menu Toggle Search

 Inclusive playground equipment position 3: Shady Sandbox.

 An all-weather Shady Sandbox helps to build an inclusive playground for your EYFS children.
-Suitable for a small group of children to play together, the sandbox can offer tactile experiences for children whilst building turn-taking, sharing and imaginative play.
+Suitable for a small group of children to play together, the sandbox can offer tactile experiences for children.
+Additionally, building turn-taking, sharing and imaginative play.
 You can combine sandboxes and gameboard activities to increase engagement further.

 Inclusive playground equipment position 2: Pick Up Sticks.